Royal Hospital Chelsea | Visiting the historic home of the Chelsea Pensioners

 Despite the respect of such a historic monument, the City of London Corporation wanted to widen the road and it was decided to dismantle it carefully stone-by-stone in January 1878.
-After its 2,700 stones were put in storage, two years later the arch was bought by brewer Henry Meux, to be reconstructed in his Hertfordshire estate Theobalds Park.
+After its 2,700 stones were put in storage, two years later the arch was bought by brewer, Sir Henry Bruce Meux (1856-1900) for his wife Lady Meux (1847-1910), to be reconstructed at their Hertfordshire estate Theobalds Park.

 - Temple Bar is located at Paternoster Square, just north of St Paul’s Cathedral.
-Nearest stations: St Paul’s or City Thameslink.
+Nearest stations: St Paul’s, Temple or City Thameslink.